How to Make the Boldest, Brightest Tie-Dye!

 After 1 hour, carefully dump the contents of the bag labeled Batch 1 into a sink and rinse the fabric until the water runs clear.
 Repeat this for step for batches two and three.

 - Caution: Make sure to wear your goggles and gloves during this step.

 - Once the fabrics are well-rinsed, do a final wash in the washing machine, using the textile detergent.
 This step is identical to step 2 and will remove any final dye particles which are not bound to the fabric.
 Allow the samples to air-dry.

 Your goal is to determine the effect of fabric type on the strength of the reaction between the fiber-reactive dye and the cloth (if there is any effect!).
 Below are two suggestions of how to collect and analyze your data— try both.
 You might be able to think of additional ways to analyze the data, too.

-- Do all the fabric squares of a particular fabric (for example, all three of the cotton fabric squares) belong in the same color grouping?
+- Do all the squares of a particular fabric type (for example, all three of the cotton fabric squares) belong in the same color grouping?

 - Do color groupings contain more than one type of fabric?

 - Have at least three other volunteers repeat step 1 of this section.
 Record the data from them, too, and compare it to your own visual groupings.

 How do your predictions compare to your results?
 Can you explain your results?

 - Tip: In the Background tab, re-read the Introduction and review the resources in the Bibliography for information on the dye chemistry involved with different fabrics.